Vitamin D (Online CE Course)

 • Recommended Daily Intake of Vitamin D

-• According to the Institute of Medicine (IOM), what is the recommended dietary allowance of vitamin D for a 65 year old person?
+• According to the National Academy of Medicine (NAM), what is the recommended dietary allowance of vitamin D for a 65-year-old person?

 • How much vitamin D is absorbed depends upon the presence of what substance?